zeagle848/rock-paper-scissors/README.md

 ## Introduction

-This calculator was developed as an assignment in the open-source web development course known as The Oding Project (TOP).
+This rock-paper-scissors application was developed as an assignment in the open-source web development course known as The Oding Project (TOP).
 The link to the assignment page can be found [here](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors).

 ## Getting Started